mindsphere/mindsphere-python-sdk-examples/README.md

 ###### Note
 > Sample payload for endpoint is provided whenever required.
 For more information about payload, please refer `<service-name>/sampleinput` file.
-> For SP98 release, swagger endpoints are provided for asset management, timeseries and event analytics service only.
+> For now, swagger endpoints are provided for **asset management, timeseries and event analytics** service only.
 For other services, endpoints can be tried via entering url in browser.

 ## 4 - Prepare the app to hand it over to Operator Cockpit